NCCA/cfgaa24programingassignment-SKetchPoint/README.md

 - A common rounding error for calculating where the boundaries of the block (if an actual block is used) is a rounding error on the cone opsition and the block distance, where the calculated error is clipped as the distance is in a sphere shape for catchDistance and distance = (cone position - block position ) length  it would calc in a sphere shape instead of the actual geometry of a block
 - anything outside of the sphere would read as if it didn't collide with the block unless further calculations are made
 !["block with distance from center, collision in shape of sphere"](images/IllustrateCatchError.png)
--  lazyfoo.net. (n.d.).
-Lazy Foo’ Productions - Collision Detection. [online] Available at: https://lazyfoo.net/tutorials/SDL/27_collision_detection/index.php
-- Looking at Lazyfoo's collision implementation,  we can use the center positions and the length that we want to calculate for our box collision inorder ro fix the roundng error if we used a radius of .5 to serve as the collision detection of the box
-- Initially I had attelpted to do a GJK collision algorithm, however because I continually got computational errors in my version trying to account for the cone and the initial scoop.
+- Initially I had attempted to do a GJK collision algorithm, however because I continually got computational errors in my version trying to account for the cone and the initial scoop.
 However, due to there being an initial scoop on top and only needing to account for a box, I adjusted to go to the Anti Aliasing Bounding Box(AABB)
 - MDN Web Docs. (n.d.).
 3D collision detection. [online] Available at: https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_collision_detection.
 - MDN explains that the AABB is the quickest algorithm to detect whether two game entities are overlapping or not which is important for a game with real-time rendering (or as close as possible) and it covers 3 different types, point, sphere, and box type collisions
 - Once completing this, I realized creating an emitter class for the scoops above the playable area would be the most efficient way of handling the generation of the falling Blocks to generate above the same area of the valid play box while only changing the y
-- However, instead of directly using an emmiter, I use a generateRandom scoop to generate a scoop every x time and put it into a list.
+- However, instead of directly using an emitter, I use a generateRandom scoop to generate a scoop every x time and put it into a list.
 Once the scoops move based on time downward then I can implement removing scoops that hit the floor ir collide, change points/lives depending on if they were supposed to catch or avoid
 - - ----------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------
 # Work Doc